EinScan HX (handheld object scanning)

 Process step description

 16. Click apply to preview the result.
 The software will now generate your model, this may take a few minutes.
-If you are not happy with the result, you can go backwards and adjust your parameters.
+If you are not happy with the result, you can go back and adjust your parameters.
 Click confirm when you are happy with your mesh.

 h3 subheading